Glacier Bancorp Inc. (GBCI) Shares Soar Above 1-Year High

 GBCI’s Market Performance

-The stock of Glacier Bancorp Inc. (GBCI) has seen a 0.61% increase in the past week, with a 6.41% rise in the past month, and a -26.26% fall in the past quarter.
-The volatility ratio for the week is 2.90%, and the volatility levels for the past 30 days are at 4.56% for GBCI.
-The simple moving average for the last 20 days is -4.73% for GBCI stock, with a simple moving average of -29.78% for the last 200 days.
+The stock of Glacier Bancorp Inc. (GBCI) has seen a 2.55% increase in the past week, with a 8.27% rise in the past month, and a -24.23% fall in the past quarter.
+The volatility ratio for the week is 2.80%, and the volatility levels for the past 30 days are at 4.32% for GBCI.
+The simple moving average for the past 20 days is -4.47% for GBCI’s stock, with a -28.80% simple moving average for the past 200 days.

 Analysts’ Opinion of GBCI